Lim Tean: Political career

-Leading up to the 2025 Singaporean general election, in 2023, Lim worked to form a four-party alliance, People's Alliance for Reform to contest in the general election.
-The alliance initially consisted of Peoples Voice, Reform Party, People’s Power Party and Democratic Progressive Party.
+Leading up to the 2025 Singaporean general election, in 2023, Lim worked to form a four-party alliance, People's Alliance for Reform (PAR) to contest in the general election.
+The alliance initially consisted of Peoples Voice, Reform Party, People’s Power Party (PPP) and Democratic Progressive Party.
 However, People’s Power Party withdrew from the alliance in February 2025 as PPP insisted on contesting in Tampines GRC and also due to its differing stance on Singapore's COVID-19 vaccination programme, of which PPP had previously called for a suspension.

 PAR would contest in six constituencies with thirteen candidates.
 Two of these constituencies, Radin Mas SMC and Potong Pasir SMC would be three-cornered fights against SPP and an independent candidate respectively.
 On Nomination Day, Lim was revealed to be PAR's candidate in Potong Pasir SMC, in a three-cornered fight against SPP candidate Williamson Lee and PAP candidate Alex Yeo.
 Throughout the campaign, Lim promised free education and healthcare if elected.
 However, Lim would lose his $13,500 deposit after receiving 8.35% of the votes against SPP's 22.47% and PAP's 69.18%.